 12. The Ambient Noise Levels monitored at 7 locations along the alignment were above the national and international permissible limits.
-Noise levels were also monitored at 10 sensitive locations belonging to the silence zone, with 50% slightly exceeding GoI standards of 50dB the daytime limit (none per WHO guideline of 55dB), and none exceeding 40dB the night-time limit.
+Noise levels were also monitored at 10 sensitive locations belonging to the silence zone, with 50% slightly exceeding Gol standards of 50dB the daytime limit (none per WHO guideline of 55dB), and none exceeding 40dB the night-time limit.
 The predominant source of ambient noise at monitored locations is due to road traffic.
 All the monitoring stations are located on urban arterials and regional highways.
-A noise study is ongoing and the full baseline will be updated prior to contractor's mobilization.

 13. Peak VdB vibration level at 6 out of 8 monitored locations is found to exceed acceptable criteria for ground borne vibration prescribed by the Federal Transit Administration (FTA) USA and Railway Design and Standards Organization (RDSO) India which are more valid for operation of this project.
-However the observed levels at all 8 locations ranging from 0.049 mm/sec to 2.090 mm/sec are well below the construction vibration damage criteria for blasting as per Indian authorities, the Directorate General of Mines Safety (DGMS) and that Central Institute of Mining and Fuel Research (CMFRI or CMRI) which are relevant only if blasting is undertaken during construction.
-A full baseline will be collected prior to contractor's mobilization to elaborate the current baseline.
+However, the observed levels at all 8 locations ranging from 0.049 mm/sec to 2.090 mm/sec are well below the construction vibration damage criteria for blasting as per Indian authorities, the Directorate General of Mines Safety (DGMS) and that Central Institute of Mining and Fuel Research (CMFRI or CMRI) which are relevant only if blasting is undertaken during construction.